ToshioCP/Gtk4-tutorial/src/sec27.src.md

 ```
 @@@end

-#### Execute function
+#### Execute Function

 Primary procedures and procedure definitions are analyzed and executed by the function `execute`.
 It doesn't return any values.
 It calls itself recursively.
 The process of `N_RT` and `N_procedure_call` is complicated.
-It will explained after the following program.
+It will be explained after the following program.
 Other parts are not so difficult.
 Read the program below carefully so that you will understand the process.